China Aerospace International Holdings: Conic Investment

 China Aerospace International Holdings Ltd. was previously known as Conic Investment Co., Ltd. (康力投資有限公司).
 It was incorporated on 25 July 1975 in British Hong Kong.
 It was acted as the holding company of Conic Group (康力集團 (hong1 lik6 zaap6 tyun4)), which including Cony Electronic Products (康力電子製品, incorporated in 1973), Chee Yuen Industrial Company (incorporated in 1969 and was majority owned by Alex Au), Far East United Electronics (incorporated in 1970), Grand Precision Works, Jeckson Electric Company, Hong Yuen Electronics, Soundic Electronics, as well as other electronic and plastic manufacturers.
 Conic Investment also owned the brand Contec (康藝).

 [the larger] Conic Group also had a film production company, Conic Film Productions Limited (康力電影製作有限公司) that was incorporated in October 1979. 康力電影[sic] signed a contract to publish the album of Sam Hui in 1984.
 The audio department of the [larger] Conic Group, which publish albums for aforementioned Sam Hui, as well as Michael Kwan and Paula Tsui, was operated by Contec Sound Media Limited (康藝成音有限公司, incorporated in April 1981) according to other news report.
 The larger Conic Group also had a TV studio called Conic TV Studio, which was now known as Centro TV (先濤電視企業), a predecessor of Centro Digital Pictures.
 Conic TV was led by Robert Chua and John Chu (朱家欣); Chu later bought the company from [the larger] Conic Group.
 A sister company, Conic Video Club, was opened in 1982.

 In 1980, Conic Investment was already one of the largest electronic manufacturer in Hong Kong.
 In November 1980, Conic Investment signed a land lease with a government-owned corporation, Hong Kong Industrial Estates Corporation, in order to open a CRT television factory in the Tai Po Industrial Estate.
-Conic Investment also invested in the mainland China shortly after the marketisation, which a Sino-foreign joint venture repairing factory in Fuzhou, for Conic and Contec branded products, was opened in April 1980.
+Conic Investment also invested in the mainland China shortly after the reform and opening up, which a Sino-foreign joint venture repairing factory in Fuzhou, for Conic and Contec branded products, was opened in April 1980.

 It became a listed company on the Hong Kong stock exchange on 25 August 1981.
 The listed company received half of the former Conic Group, while some of the former subsidiaries remained private, under another holding company Honic Holdings (雄力集團 (hung4 lik6 zaap6 tyun4)), which was incorporated on 18 December 1979.
 Conic TV, Conic Film Productions, Contec Sound Media, Conic Video Club, Grand Precision Works, Soundic Electronics, as well as Conic Semiconductor, etc. were remained private.